The Family Stand

-The Family Stand is an American soul and R&B group based in New York City, active since the late 1980s, consisting of Sandra St. Victor, Peter Lord Moreland, and V. Jeffrey Smith.
+The Family Stand is an American soul and R&B group based in New York City, active since the late 1980s, consisting of Sandra St. Victor, Peter Lord Moreland, and Vernon Jeffrey Smith.

-Evon Geffries & The Stand

-Their first incarnation was called Evon Geffries & The Stand.
-Evon came from the name of Moreland's mother; Geffries from Jeff Smith; and The Stand, which was St. Victor's favorite book that year.
-The name seemed a good idea at the time, but later regretted for all the time it took in interviews to explain, and because everyone referred to St. Victor as Evon.
-At the suggestion of A&R man Merlin Bobb, the name was changed to more understandable, The Family Stand.

-Early 1990s
+Early career

-The Family Stand's music tackled politics, social issues, relationship tensions, sexual tension.
-Their first album release was Chapters: A Novel By Evon Geffries & Stand.

 Chain brought them their international hit "Ghetto Heaven", which was remixed by Nellee Hooper & Jazzy B of Soul II Soul in 1990.
 The group's single "Ghetto Heaven" also reached #10 in the UK Singles Chart in April 1990.
 At the same time The Family Stand members were largely responsible for creating the songs on Paula Abdul's album Spellbound.

 Moon in Scorpio, the album that became their swan song, was released in 1991.
 Lord labeled the album The Family Stand's "greatest artistic achievement."

 Connected

 After discussion between the three, and disappointment with the lack of record company support, the group decided not to record again for the label.
 Lead vocalist St. Victor began to launch her solo career, and was replaced with Keith Sweat's former background vocalist Jacci McGhee in 1995.
 The reformed group came out with Connected.